vvolkgang/gearhead/README.md

-# Gearhead: A motorbike performance analasys tool
+# Gearhead: A motorbike performance analysis tool

 Project Gearhead started with the following question: "How much time will I gain in acceleration if I change my motorcycle sprockets?"